emilycheatham/p1_yoga_for_you/README.md

 The core purposes of the website:

 - introduce the yoga studio to customers
-- allow viewsers to see what types of yoga are offered at the studio
+- allow viewers to see what types of yoga are offered at the studio
 - to allow ways for viewers to contact the studio.

 This site is based on a fictitious company.
-The project was developed for project 1 HTML and CCS unit of Code Institute's Disploma in Full Stack Software Development.
+The project was developed for project 1 HTML and CCS unit of Code Institute's Diploma in Full Stack Software Development.

 [The live website is available here](https://emilycheatham.github.io/p1_yoga_for_you/)
 ___